- The Republic of Armenia

 - More than 65 years old: 11.2%

-- A landlocked country with Turkey to the west, Georgia to the north, and Azerbaijan to the east.
+- A landlocked country, a sovereign state in the Caucasus, bordering Türkiye to the west, Georgia to the north, Iran to the south, and Azerbaijan to the east.

-- Home to amazing world heritage sites and monasteries
+- Home to amazing world heritage sites, forgotten monasteries and boasting a wonderfully laid back and friendly culture.

 - E-visa from Armenia’s Ministry of Foreign Affairs